n-strang/banking-system/README.md

-This was a 1 of many summer projects to keep my understanding of C++ fresh.
+This was one of many summer projects to keep my understanding of C++ fresh.
 I tried to give this 1-3 hours per day minimum until completion

 day 2/x